 Sonali Bhattacharyya (TWO BILLION BEATS, Orange Tree Theatre; CHASING HARES, Young Vic – Theatre Uncut Political Playwriting Award Winner) is under commission to write a new play for us, ROADBLOCK.
 ROADBLOCK explores the stories of British Muslim schoolgirls, who are as influenced by women resistance fighters in Rojava as they are by Ms Marvel, and whose adolescence is as complex, infuriating and joyous as any teenagers' but with the added complications of Islamophobia and cultural erasure.

 The play has been informed by a group of young British Muslim teenagers from Derby & Nottingham, with whom we held a number of workshops to explore the play and Sonali’s ideas.
 The young women have influenced the character relationships and even how the story ends!
 Collaborating with the local community is a vital part of sharing and making this play: allowing us to continue to make work that is relevant, accessible and meaningful for communities.

 After an Arts Council England funded a research and development process earlier this year, led by director Nimmo Ismail, we are continuing to work with the teenage women to shape the further development of the script, and develop their own creative response to it.

 The development processes on both plays are being led by Artistic Director Laura Ford and Creative Associate Nic Wass, supported by input from freelance artists engaged on each process.

-Do keep an eye on our blog for our discoveries about the new ways in which we work with our writers and for announcements on showcasing events and talks.
-See below for more information about Sophie and Mufaro.
+Do keep an eye on our blog for news on our discoveries from working with these writers, and for announcements on opportunities, events and talks.